sorinilies/3pgproj/README.md

 ### Prerequisites

-Version 1.0 will only support linux based OS.
+Version 1.0 will only support linux based OS

 Docker